-^{5:23} Therefore, if you are offering your gift at the altar, and while you are there, you should remember that your brother has something against you, ^{5:24} leave your gift there before the altar and go away.
-First be reconciled to your brother and then come and offer your gift. ^{5:25} Be agreeable with your opponent quickly, until which time you are with him on the road; lest the opponent should give you to the judge and the judge should give you to the attendant and you will be cast into prison. ^{5:26} Assuredly I am saying to you, You may never come out from there, until you should have repaid the last copper coin.
+{Hell (Gehenna) is listed under Definitions section.} {Vainly can be: with emptiness (without cause or reason; i.e. to further one's own vanity)} then come and offer your gift. ^{5:25} Be agreeable with your opponent quickly, until which time you are with him on the road; lest the opponent should give you to the judge and the judge should give you to the attendant and you will be cast into prison. ^{5:26} Assuredly I am saying to you, You may never come out from there, until you should have repaid the last copper coin.

-^{5:27} You[°] have heard that it was said, 'Do not commit adultery.' {Exo 20:14 & Deu 5:18} ^{5:28} But I say to you[°], that everyone who is looking at a woman to lust for her has already committed adultery with her in his heart. ^{5:29} Now if your right eye is offending you, pluck it out and cast it from you[°]; for ^{} it is advantageous for you, that^{} one of your members should perish and not that^{} your whole body should be cast into hell. ^{5:30} And if your right hand is offending you, cut it off and cast it away from you[°]; for^{} it is advantageous for you, that^{} one of your members should perish and not that^{} your whole body should be cast into hell.
+{Empty-head is an expression of contempt.
+The Greek here could be simply 'fool' said as an expression of condemnation or could be a transliteration of 'Moreh' which is a Hebrew expression of condemnation.
+In Mat 5:22 the wording doesn't matter; it's the way it is said or meant.} not commit adultery.' {Exo 20:14 & Deu 5:18} 5:28 But I say to you, that everyone who is looking at a woman to lust for her has already committed adultery with her in his heart.
+5:29 Now if your right eye is offending you, pluck it out and cast it from you; for it is advantageous for you, that one of your members should perish and not that your whole body should be cast into hell.
+5:30 And if your right hand is offending you, cut it off and cast it away from you; for it is advantageous for you, that one of your members should perish and not that your whole body should be cast into hell.